tambej29/SQL/Olist E-commerce EDA/EDA Results.md

 - Product_cat_translation: Translates the product_category_name to english.

 ## Data Transformation:
-### 1. Join all the datasets, rename some columns for readability, and leave unnecessary columns.
+### 1. Combine all of the datasets into a single dataset, rename some of the columns to make them easier to read, and remove any columns that are not needed.
 ```sql
 CREATE TABLE temp_t
 SELECT